caugustine2022/Resume/README.md

 ### Brigham and Women’s Hospital Inc. | Boston, MA.

-#### Senior Lead Certified QA Specialist, Surgical Instrumentation //*(Seasonal) - Onsite*
+#### Senior Lead Certified QA Specialist, Surgical Instrumentation //*(Per-Diem) - Onsite*

-##### *March 2008 - April 2023*
+##### *March 2008 - Present*

 Supervise the quality assurance processes for surgical instruments, ensuring they adhere to regulatory standards and are safe for use.
 Perform comprehensive inspections and testing to detect defects or issues.
 Implement process improvements to boost the quality and efficiency of QA procedures and maintain detailed records of all inspections, tests, and QA activities.
-* ✔ Collaborated with cross-functional teams, including risk management and safety, quality control and assurance, instrument vendors, and repairs, to resolve quality issues and implement solutions.
+* ✔ Collaborate with cross-functional teams, including risk management and safety, quality control and assurance, instrument vendors, and repairs, to resolve quality issues and implement solutions.
-* ✔ Ensured adherence to industry standards and regulations from organizations such as the Department of Health, the Joint Commission, the Occupational Safety and Health Administration, and the Food and Drug Administration.
+* ✔ Ensure adherence to industry standards and regulations from organizations such as the Department of Health, the Joint Commission, the Occupational Safety and Health Administration, and the Food and Drug Administration.
-* ✔ Trained and mentored junior QA specialists on handling and inspection techniques, improving team capabilities and promoting continuous improvement.
+* ✔ Train and mentor junior QA specialists on handling and inspection techniques, improving team capabilities and promoting continuous improvement.

 ### DataService Group INC. | Bear, DE

-##### *April 2021 - Present*
+##### *May 2019 — April 2022*

 #### Associate Cloud Infrastructure & DevOps Engineer //*(Contract) - Remote*